 They also are a perfect healthy snack option.

 Smoothies are even a nice way to sneak some fruits and vegetables into your child’s diet.

-Speaking of adding fruits and veggies to the kids’ diets, have you check out these fruit ice pop recipes?
+Speaking of adding fruits and veggies to the kids’ diets, have you checked out these homemade fruit popsicle recipes?